gitkraken/gk-cli/docs/gk_feedback.md

-## gk login
+## gk feedback

-Log in to your GitKraken account
+Leave us a comment, report a bug or suggest a new feature

 ```
-gk login [flags]
+gk feedback [flags]
 ```

 ### Options

 ```
-  -h, --help   help for login
+  -h, --help   help for feedback
 ```

 ### SEE ALSO